-As I finished hanging around the precinct of Jin De Yuan, I decided to walk out of the busy temple.
-There was nothing like a tourist attraction around.
-The area around the temple was just a residential area.
-However, it is located in Chinatown, but there was nothing that makes me feel Chinatown.
-Chinese culture was confined to the grounds of the temple.
+Having finished wandering around the grounds of Kintokuin, I decided to leave the busy temple.
+There was nothing touristy around.
+It was just a residential area of Jakarta.
+It seemed to be a Chinatown, but there was nothing that made me feel like a Chinatown.
+Chinese culture was confined to the temple grounds.

-I walked along the narrow path and looked back.
-Across the road, I saw a gate with an oblong plaque written in Chinese characters that read 'Jin De Yuan'.
-There were several motorbikes parked beside the pathway, reminiscent of a neighborhood temple.
+We walked along a narrow approach and looked back.
+Across the road, I saw a gate with a plaque reading "Kintokuin" written in Chinese characters.
+A number of motorcycles were parked along the side of the path, giving it the feel of a neighborhood temple.

-At the end of the path, there was a stall selling cold drinks under a parasol.
-And a becak, three-wheeled pedicab, was parked in front of the stall.
-The seats were occupied by a customer.
-He was on his way to somewhere and probably wanted to buy something cold to drink.
-The customer was having some kind of conversation with the vendor.
+At the end of the path, a stall selling cold drinks was set up under a parasol, and a three-wheeled bicycle cab called a becak was parked in front of it.
+The seats are occupied by customers.
+He was probably on his way somewhere and wanted to buy something cold to drink.
+The man was having some kind of conversation with the vendor.
 There were many worshippers in the temple grounds, incense sticks and candles were being offered, and the atmosphere was filled with the celebration of the Chinese New Year, but once I stepped outside, the atmosphere had faded away.

 June 22, 2020